thliebig/openEMS-Project/doc-src/concepts/ports.rst

 these cells based on the excitation waveform.
 Thus, a
-port can be understood as a source that injects electromagnetic energy into the simulation, helping establish initial conditions for the system.
+port can be understood as a source that injects electromagnetic energy into the simulation, providing an initial stimulus for the system.
 Simultaneously, a lumped resistor and a probe are also created at the same location as the port, allowing it to provide a matched load for the signal, or to measure the voltage or current at this region.